 As we began recruiting our Regional Planning Teams, we created a one page document describing the role responsibilities of the Field Advisors and Regional Chairpersons.
 This helped clarify expectations for both our Steering Committee members as well as our Regional Planning Team participants.
 In preparation for the North Flathead Community meeting, their Regional Planning Team created several educational tools including a one page handout of the project description and a PowerPoint presentation which guided the community meeting visually as the Regional Planning Team facilitated the conversation.
 AERO’s regular communication to our membership includes a quarterly newsletter which features articles on sustainable agriculture, renewable energy and conservation, community building and detailed descriptions of upcoming AERO events.
 In our Summer 2018 issue, we featured a story on our North Flathead Field Advisor, Brooke Bohannon.
 This story can be found in the Success Stories section of this report.

-As previously described in this report, we’ve conducted one community presentation to date, taking place in the North Flathead region.
+As previously described in this report, the first community meeting that took place was in the North Flathead region.
 The meeting attracted almost 40 attendees and provided a space for regional food advocates to catch up with long time friends as well as meet new stakeholders connected to the food system.
 The Regional Planning Team guided the room as they discussed common challenges and ideas for solutions in groups of six to eight people.
 In addition to that community meeting, eleven workshops have transpired over the past several months in the form of Steering Committee and Regional Planning Team meetings.
 The locations and frequency of those meetings are described in the Research section of this report.